metricly/metricly-docs/content/capacity-monitoring/notifications/customize-notification-payloads/_index.md

 alwaysopen: false
 weight:
 ---
- Custom JSON payloads in CloudWisdomsupport [FreeMarker writeup](https://freemarker.apache.org/).
+ Custom JSON payloads in CloudWisdom support [FreeMarker writeup](https://freemarker.apache.org/).
 This page contains a list of examples for you to reference when creating your own notification payloads for emails, SNS, and webhooks.

 ## JSON Variables Available in CloudWisdom